How Gundogs Work

 Many modern Setters and Pointers still retain this instinct to find game and 'freeze', despite never having been used for their original purpose.
 But it is important to understand that, from the earliest times, ethical huntsmen would select only what they wished to eat, releasing the small or young ones.

-Historically Field Trials have been popular since gundogs became specialized.
+Historically Field Trials have been popular since gundogs became specialised.
 In a Trial, dogs should exhibit the desire to range and search for game and the ability to locate and point game either on their own or working with a brace mate.
 They should also be tractable, capable of retrieving game from land or water and delivering tenderly to hand.
 They should also be able to trail wounded game and show no signs of gun shyness.
 They must be over 6 months of age, and should be sound representatives of their breed and free of any major defects that could detract from the functionality of the dog.
 The Qualifying Certificate shown here for a Field Trial is for a Weimaraner, a qualifying in a Utility Gundog Field Trial in Victoria Australia in 1960.

 How Land Spaniels Work